Authentication with OAuth

 - Use the Microsoft identity platform endpoint for access and refresh token requests.
 The Microsoft identity platform endpoint supports both work and personal accounts.

 - If you have an older application ID (aka Client ID) that is formatted as a hexadecimal value e.g., 0000000012345A67, then you must register a new application.
 Valid Microsoft identity platform application IDs are formatted as a GUID with dashes e.g., ab01c23d-4e56-7f8a-90bc-1d23efabc45d.
 If you don't see an existing app in the Azure portal - App registrations, that's an indication that you should replace it with a new app.
 If you use a new application ID, then you must prompt users again for consent to manage their accounts.
+To continue using the older application ID with Bing Ads SDKs version 12.13.2 and later, you'll need to set the "require live connect" property of each OAuth object.

 - Handle operation error codes 122 through 125 to help users of your application select the correct credentials i.e., work versus personal account.